BayesWatch/deficient-efficient/README.md

 Student-teacher toolbox for pytorch.

+I installed requirements as follows by creating a conda environment with miniconda2:

+- conda create -n torch python=2
+- source activate torch
-To use, install pytorch then
+- conda install pytorch torchvision cuda80 -c soumith
 - pip install tqdm
 - pip install git+https://github.com/szagoruyko/pyinn.git@master

+Pyinn uses cupy which annoyingly writes to the home directory by default (which on AFS leads to errors).
+I found setting the cache dir using the recommended environmental variable didn't work.

-Note that for pyinn, stuff gets written to the home directory, which on AFS is bad and leads to errors.
-A workaround is (assuming you installed with conda) to modify `<CONDA_PATH>/envs/torch/lib/python2.7/site-packages/cupy/cuda/compile.py` and change the line with `_default_cache_dir`
+A crude workaround is instead to modify `<CONDA_PATH>/envs/torch/lib/python2.7/site-packages/cupy/cuda/compiler.py` and change the line (103) to `_default_cache_dir = <SOMEWHERE ON SCRATCH>`

 To train a teacher: